Brief Summary

 7. Unremarkable ECGs, with PR intervals of less than 200 msec and QTcF intervals (corrected with Frederica's method) of less than 450 msec.

-8. Willing to refrain from taking illicit drugs one week prior to PET scanning and for the next 4 weeks after administration of RAD301.
+8. Willing to refrain from taking illicit drugs one week prior to PET scanning and through the follow-up phone call on Day 3 (+2 days).

 9. Willing to refrain from donating blood for 4 weeks after administration of RAD301.

-10. Have not participated in any other research study that requires taking medication for 4 weeks (or 10 half-lives, whichever is longer) prior to study drug administration and for 4 weeks after study drug administration.
+10. Have not participated in any other research study that requires taking medication within 4 weeks (or 10 half-lives, whichever is shorter) from the time of informed consent to the end of the Imaging and Safety Follow-Up Period.
+Previous or ongoing participation in another study should be discussed with the Sponsor.

 Gender